Hempsted Playgroup and Toddlers

 FIS -Family Information Service

-FIS provides a wide range of advice on family support, education, childcare and activiities.
-They have a directory website for local services and national support agency information. the local offer is a source of information on services for children and young people between the age of 0-25 with special educational needs and disabilities (SEND) and their families.
+FIS provides a wide range of advice on family support, education, childcare and activities for families, children and young people from 0-19 years of age or up to 25 years for young people with SEND.
+They have a directory website for local services and national support agency information.
+The local offer is a source of information on services for children and young people between the age of 0-25 with special educational needs and disabilities (SEND) and their families.

 W: www.glosfamiliesdirectory.org.uk